Superman: Unbound

-Superman: Unbound is a 2013 animated direct-to-video superhero film based on the 2008 comic book story arc "Superman: Brainiac" by Geoff Johns.
-It was directed by James Tucker and scripted by Bob Goodman.
-It is the 16th film of the DC Universe Animated Original Movies.
+Superman: Unbound is a 2013 American animated superhero film based on the 2008 comic book story arc "Superman: Brainiac" by Geoff Johns.
+It was directed by James Tucker and written by Bob Goodman.
+It is the 17th film of the DC Universe Animated Original Movies.
 The film's sneak preview was included with Batman: The Dark Knight Returns, Part 2 and Injustice: Gods Among Us.